racketier/racketier.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

+# Background
 Hi!
-My name is Brian Huang and I'm an (soon to be) CSE Ph.D. student.
-Currently, my research interests lie broadly in network security and internet privacy.
-I'm very fortunate to be able to work with Prof. Ram.
-As of late, I've been doing some research into Deep Packet Inspection systems deployed in the real world.
-My goal is to be able to create a more secure and free internet.
+My name is **Brian Huang**, and I’m a (soon-to-be) **CSE Ph.D. student**.
+I graduated with a B.S. and honors from UC Santa Cruz where I was super fortunate to have been able to work with [Prof. Ram](https://ramakrishnansr.com/).

+# Research Interests
+My current research lied broadly in the areas of **network security and internet privacy**.

+At UCSC, I worked with **Prof. Ram**, where we investigated real-world DPI deployments and their impact on online security and censorship.
+My goal is to develop strategies that **enhance internet freedom** while strengthening security measures.

+# Hobbies & Interests
-Outside of school, I love playing badminton, golf, and video games.
-Fun fact, I was the president of the UCSC Badminton Club during my undergrad!
-I've built a few pcs and keyboards, and I'm working on building a NAS.
-I'm also an avid foodie/cook!
+Outside of research, I enjoy playing **badminton, golf, and video games**.
+I also love **building PCs and mechanical keyboards**, and I’m currently working on building a **NAS**.
+Additionally, I’m an **avid foodie and cook**.